Effective September 1, 2020 the Post Office is open and staff members are available to meet in-person by appointment only.

 This page will be frequently updated with the most current information about the Town’s COVID-19 response including service updates, information and resources, and press releases and other communications sent to date.

-- Phase One begins June 1st
+Phase One Reopening September 1st

 - Employees who can work remotely will continue to do so